rackerlabs/support-how-to/content/how-to/cloud-servers/configure-flash-drives-in-high-io-instances-as-data-drives/index.md

         echo 1 | sudo tee /sys/block/DEVICENAME/queue/nomerges
         echo 512 | sudo tee /sys/block/DEVICENAME/device/queue_depth

-3. (*Optional*) Partition the created raid device if you prefer, or can create an FS directly.
+3. (*Optional*) Partition the created RAID (Redundant Array of Independent Disks) device if you prefer, or you can create an FS directly.

 4. Create an ext4 FS on it.